Things to Know About Home Inspections

 • 3001-3500 sq. ft – $495

-Buyers can expect to pay anywhere from $300-$800 depending upon various factors including the state in which they are located.
+Buyers can expect to pay anywhere from $300 to $800 depending upon various factors, including the state in which they are located.

 How to Read a Home Inspection Report

-After the certified inspector completes their assessment, they should provide the buyer with a full comprehensive report; highlighting what they have uncovered over the last few hours.
+After the certified inspector completes their assessment, they should provide the buyer with a comprehensive report highlighting what they have uncovered over the last few hours.

-The buyer should forward a copy of this to their local real estate agent as well.
-You can view my real estate site where you’ll learn even more valuable information about buying and selling a home.
+The buyer should also forward a copy of this to their local real estate agent.
+You can view my real estate site, where you’ll learn even more valuable information about buying and selling a home.

 Additionally, a knowledgeable agent should be able to provide their assessments.
 Here are the essential factors to hone in on.

-*Quick Tip: Many inspectors suggest you are present at the time of inspection.
+*Quick Tip: Many inspectors suggest you are present during the inspection.

 This doesn’t mean that you should be breathing down their neck.
 But they can answer any of your questions.